TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/AsynchronousRepositories.md

 To make an ADO.NET repository asynchronous, simply add `await` and `Async` in the appropriate places.

-@snippet cs [../Recipes.Ado/Repositories/EmployeeClassificationAsynchronousRepository.cs] EmployeeClassificationAsynchronousRepository
+@snippet cs [../Recipes.Ado/Repositories/EmployeeClassificationAsynchronousScenario.cs] EmployeeClassificationAsynchronousScenario

 ## Dapper

 To make a Dapper repository asynchronous, simply add `await` and `Async` in the appropriate places.

-@snippet cs [../Recipes.Dapper/Repositories/EmployeeClassificationAsynchronousRepository.cs] EmployeeClassificationAsynchronousRepository
+@snippet cs [../Recipes.Dapper/Repositories/EmployeeClassificationAsynchronousScenario.cs] EmployeeClassificationAsynchronousScenario

 ## Tortuga Chain

 In Chain, calls to `.Execute()` are replaced with `.ExecuteAsync()`.

-@snippet cs [../Recipes.Tortuga.Chain/Repositories/EmployeeClassificationAsynchronousRepository.cs] EmployeeClassificationAsynchronousRepository
+@snippet cs [../Recipes.Tortuga.Chain/Repositories/EmployeeClassificationAsynchronousScenario.cs] EmployeeClassificationAsynchronousScenario

 ## Entity Framework

 To make an Entity Framework repository asynchronous, you need to import the `System.Data.Entity` namespace.
 This creates the async version of the LINQ extension methods needed.

-@snippet cs [../Recipes.EntityFramework/Repositories/EmployeeClassificationAsynchronousRepository.cs] EmployeeClassificationAsynchronousRepository
+@snippet cs [../Recipes.EntityFramework/Repositories/EmployeeClassificationAsynchronousScenario.cs] EmployeeClassificationAsynchronousScenario

 ## RepoDb

 To make a RepoDb repository asynchronous, simply add `await` and `Async` in the appropriate places.

-@snippet cs [../Recipes.RepoDb/Repositories/EmployeeClassificationAsynchronousRepository.cs] EmployeeClassificationAsynchronousRepository
+@snippet cs [../Recipes.RepoDb/Repositories/EmployeeClassificationAsynchronousScenario.cs] EmployeeClassificationAsynchronousScenario

 ## NHibernate